 - $9,500 per year during the first 30 hours earned of course work (up to $3,500 is subsidized)

-- $10,500 per year during the remainder of the student’s program (maximum number of attempted hours and only $4,500 is subsidized)
+- $10,500 per year during the remainder of the student's program (maximum number of attempted hours and up to $4,500 is subsidized)

 Rhodes State College may only process loans for the maximum number of attempted hours for each program.
 Students are reminded that the total debt they may accumulate during their ENTIRE undergraduate career (associate degree and bachelors degree) from all Stafford loans combined is $31,000 as a dependent student, and $57,500 as an independent student (of which no more than $23,000 can be subsidized loans).